Autism Spectrum Disorder

 • Getting stuck on thoughts and routines

-• Problems with transitions and change
+• An adult’s or child’s ability to cope well with transitions and change

 An overall increase of activity throughout the brain, which may be associated with inflammation, and contribute to symptoms of: